 NAHAC has a culture of honesty, integrity and high ethics.
 Contributing to this are:

-- A commitment from the Board of Directors to tolerate only the highest levels of honesty, integrity and ethics. - A positive workplace environment supported by adequate compensation, benefits and protections. - Hiring the best-qualified persons and promoting existing employees based on merit.
+- A commitment from the Board of Directors to tolerate only the highest levels of honesty, integrity and ethics. - A positive productive workplace environment supported by adequate compensation, benefits and protections.